veugene/fcn_maker/README.md

                  init_num_filters=32)
 ```

-When constructing a ResUNet, the input and the pre-classifier output are always each processed by a convolution layer.
-The construction in `assemble_resunet` assumes that there are two categories of blocks: `init_block` and `main_block`.
-The `init_block` blocks are found at the beginning and end of the network (just after the initial convolution and just before the final convolution).
-They preserve the number of filters while reducing feature resolution at the encoder path (down path) and increasing feature resolution at the decoder path (up path).
-All other blocks are of the `main_block` category; these double the number of features with each subsampling and halve the number of features with each upsampling.
+In a ResUNet, the first and last operations (before the classifier) are always convolutions.
+All blocks are arranged between the first and last convolution.
+The model constructor, `assemble_resunet`, expects two categories of blocks: `init_block` and `main_block`.

+`init_block` : blocks at the beginning and end of the network.
+These always output representations with `init_num_filters` channels.

+`main_block` : all blocks in between.
+These double the number of features with each subsample operation and halve the number of features with each upsample operation.

 In the paper, the blocks are set thus:
 `init_block` : `fcn_maker.blocks.tiny_block`
 `main_block` : `fcn_maker.blocks.bottleneck`

 ### UNet ###